openjdk/amber-docs/site/guides/exhaustiveness-guide.md

 `MatchException`.
 Again, while this may at first seem bad, this is also good!
 If the program continues to encounter only fruits it is familiar with, everything continues to work.
-But if a fruit appears that it is unprepared to deal with, we get feedback at runtime (in the form of an exception) again telling us that our program's assumptions -- which were valid when it was written, but which have been undermined by separately-compiled changes -- are no longer valid.
+But if a fruit appears that it is unprepared to deal with, we get feedback at run time (in the form of an exception) again telling us that our program's assumptions -- which were valid when it was written, but which have been undermined by separately-compiled changes -- are no longer valid.